Field Notes

 Work Smarter

-kodak_professional_portra_160_07_20_2022_000054940018 Exhaust Vent, Bentonville Arkansas 2023
+kodak_professional_portra_160_07_20_2022_000054940018 Exhaust Vent, Bentonville Arkansas 2023.

 Last week, I was called before a committee of lawyers, IT executives, and my own boss.
 It was not to win an award.

-My interim (European) boss flagged this as improper.
+My interim boss, in Europe, flagged this as improper.
 I said fine, it won't happen again.
 I've been the "AI guy" in my department for a couple of years — hosting webinars with outside experts, regularly comparing how different AI tools respond to the same prompts.
 This was, however, the first time I'd uploaded a file for analysis.
 For what it's worth: Claude handled it better than Copilot did, and Claude needed only one prompt to get there, while Copilot needed four.
 But both eventually gave me what I was looking for.

 The day after that — five minutes before a class I was co-teaching — she called again: expect a meeting invitation from the investigative committee.
 The invitation arrived an hour later.
 I had to ask a colleague to take over the class.

 The outcome: no one was concerned beyond the initial "don't do that again."
 That was it.
 All of this happened two weeks after my boss of more than a decade was fired.
+A boss who would've said "Ooo, don't do that again," and not thrown me under the bus.

 Today, on our global HR call, the head of HR said three things that stood out: